arbakker/pdok-js-map-examples/leaflet-geojson-wmts-epsg28992/README.md

-# PDOK Leaflet WMTS in EPSG:28992
+# PDOK Leaflet Map WMTS in EPSG:28992 with GeoJSON

-Example web map applications showing how to use WMTS REST layers in RD projection (EPSG:28992) with [Leaflet](https://leafletjs.com/), see the [demo application](https://arbakker.github.io/pdok-js-map-examples/leaflet-wmts-epsg28992/index.html).
+Example web map applications showing how to use a WMTS in RD projection (EPSG:28992) with a GeoJSON layer with [Leaflet](https://leafletjs.com/), see the [demo application](https://arbakker.github.io/pdok-js-map-examples/leaflet-geojson-wmts-epsg28992/index.html).

 Requires [`npm`](https://www.npmjs.com/).